 More than 10 years ago, Drotleff had set up the Group Management Board staffed by the Managing Directors and the heads of the large operating units.
-Currently these are Volker Nesenhoener (CAM), Marcus Hoellrich (Digitization Europe), Wolfgang Huber (Manufacturing/CAE) and Rainer Sailer (Architecture/BIM).

 In addition, other members of the upper management levels take part in the regular board meetings as required.